vedph/pythia/docs/example.md

 },
 ```

-(5) **document date value calculator**: the standard calculator which just gets the value from metadata (`doc-datevalue-calculator.standard`) is ok, as we get the value from the TEI header.
+(5) **document date value calculator**: the standard calculator which just gets the value from metadata (`doc-datevalue-calculator.standard`) can be used here, as we get the value from the TEI header.

 ```json
 "DocDateValueCalculator": {